Cyberspies: Reception

 The book was very positively received.
 Richard Norton-Taylor writing in The Guardian felt that "If you are looking for a clear and comprehensive guide to how communications have been intercepted, from cable-cutting in the First World War to bulk data collection exposed by Ed Snowden, this is it ...
 A most readable account of how computers and the internet have transformed spying".
 Ed Vulliamy in The Observer noted that the book "takes us through the labyrinth of cyber-espionage ...
 It concerns a psychosis of control, whereby the digitisation of spying infests every cranny of our lives".

-In The Sunday Times Stephen Dorril described it as "Riveting ...
+In The Sunday Times Stephen Dorril described Cyberspies as "Riveting ...
 Making use of excellent sources...[Corera] has produced a highly relevant read that addresses the key debate in intelligence gathering - the balance between privacy and security".
 Alan Judd writing in The Spectator felt that Correa "explores the evolution of computers from what used to be called signals intelligence to their transforming role in today's intelligence world.
 The result is an informative, balanced and revealing survey of the field in which, I suspect, most experts will find something new" and The Economist wrote of the book's conclusion that "The true golden age of spying and surveillance - whether carried out by states or, increasingly, by companies - is now".